 To make this upgrade, residents simply check the appropriate box appearing on the City vehicle sticker application.
 Donations are collected by the City of Highland Park and forwarded to the 112 Education Foundation.

 The 112 Education Foundation’s mission is to enrich and enhance educational opportunities for all children in North Shore School District 112.
 The 112 Education Foundation is proud to have played a role in providing excellent educational opportunities for all District 112 students for more than 20 years.
 From the beginning, it has been their goal to provide immediate funding of the important extras that are the hallmark of an innovative school system.
 For more information, please visit the 112 Education Foundation's website.

 The 112 Education Foundation is a private non-profit organization.
 During their 20+ year history, the Foundation has raised over half a million dollars to benefit the students of North Shore School District 112 (NSSD112).
 Moneys raised through vehicle sticker donations directly support the Foundation Grant program.
-In the spring, the Foundation approved over $37,000 for grant programs for the 2016-17 school year.
-These creative and innovative programs will benefit students in all twelve schools in NSSD112 in areas such as music, fine arts, robotics, STEM, math, writing and more.
+In the spring, the Foundation approved over $30,000 for grant programs for the 2018-19 school year.
+These creative and innovative programs will benefit students in all ten schools in NSSD112 in areas such as music, fine arts, robotics, STEM, math, writing and more.

 In addition, the 112 Education Foundation has:

 - Enabled students to learn from professional musicians in residency at district-wide schools through the Foundation’s partnership with Ravinia Festival’s Reach-Teach-Play program.